-- Usually, calling Customer Care is the first step.
-If there is anything else you need to do, Customer Care will let you know. - If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
-If you put your complaint in writing, we will respond to your complaint in writing. - Here's how it works: - Step 1: File a Grievance
+Usually, calling Customer Service is the first step.
+If there is anything else you need to do, Customer Service will let you know.

+If you do not wish to call (or you called and were not satisfied), you can put your complaint in writing and send it to us.
+If you put your complaint in writing, we will respond to your complaint in writing.

+• Step 1: File a Grievance

-To begin the process, call a Customer Care representative within 60 calendar days of the event and ask to file a grievance.
+To begin the process, call a Customer Service representative within 60 calendar days of the event and ask to file a grievance.
 You may also file a grievance in writing within 60 calendar days of the event by sending it to: